CaptainRexPL/hillock-public/README.md

 # Requirements

-* PostgreSQL database with the schema (check out db-structure.md for details)
+* PostgreSQL database with the schema (check out db-structure.md for details) (NOTE: the schema is not fully up to date after the latest changes, I'll update it soon)
 * A mailgun account if you want to automatically verify accounts (in theory you could just use local emails and verify them manually)
 * Java 21 and maven 3